Information for Abstract Presenters

-Abstracts should be 2600 characters, not including titles.
-Figures and tables cannot be submitted during the abstract submission process, but will be accepted on the final poster.
+*No figures and tables are accepted in the submission process, but these will be accepted on the final poster.*

 Posters will be set up throughout the symposium, with attendees and presenters strongly encouraged to be present during breaks.
 Selected abstracts will be posted online on our website the week before the conference and shared with attendees with the potential for formal publication down the road.